grzegorznowak/cardano-node-role/README.md

 ## Motivation

-This role is meant to be a battleground for exploring cardano backend and services' configuration.
+This role is a rolling exploring of cardano backend and services' configuration, with functionality that will grow over time as we explore the search space.

-Despite being a battleground is still brewed using high TDD and coding standards, making sure changes don't break any of the existing components.
+Brewed using high TDD and coding standards, making sure changes don't break any of the existing components.

-Please remember to always ask for your tests when ordering your ansible pizza.
+**Remember to always ask for tests when ordering your ansible pizza.**

 #### When should I use this role over the official docker image ?